shadowezz/Productiv/docs/UserGuide.md

 *  `edit 1 e/jeremysand@glutter.com p/81234567`
 edits the email and phone number of the 1st contact to be `jeremysand@glutter.com` and `81234567` respectively.
 *  `edit 2 p/`
-clear the optional phone field of the 2nd contact.
+clears the optional phone field of the 2nd contact.

 #### Viewing a contact: `view`